Nellie Bly and the Oil Drum

 “I finally worked out the steel package to perfection, patented the design, put it on the market and taught the American public to use the steel barrel,” she added.

-Bly would proudly claim that, “I am the only manufacturer in the country who can produce a certain type of steel barrel for which there is an immense demand at present, for the transportation of oil, gasoline, and other liquids.”
+Wehrhahn assigned his inventions to his employer, Bly, who proudly claimed that, “I am the only manufacturer in the country who can produce a certain type of steel barrel for which there is an immense demand at present, for the transportation of oil, gasoline, and other liquids.”

 At its peak, Iron Clad employed 1,500 and could produce 1,000 steel barrels daily, but then charges of fraud led to bitterly contested bankruptcy proceedings, beginning in 1911.
-Nellie Bly was in Austria looking for financial backers when World War I burst around her.
+Nellie Bly was in Austria looking for financial backers when World War I began.

 Elizabeth Jane Cochran Seaman died of pneumonia in 1922 – two years after the 19th Amendment secured her the right to vote.
 She was eulogized as Nellie Bly, “the best reporter in America,” by the New York Evening Journal.